How to Find an Interfaith Officiant for Your Wedding Ceremony

 What to Keep in Mind During Your Interfaith Officiant Search

-Before you start contacting officiants, Rev. Ijanaten suggests couples look at each officiant's website or profile on The Knot Marketplace.
-"I would definitely say they should look for the energy and the vibe that a prospective officiant's profile gives off.
+Before you contact officiants, Rev. Ijanaten suggests couples look at each officiant's website or profile on The Knot Vendor Marketplace.
+"I would definitely say they should look for the energy and the vibe a prospective officiant's profile gives off.
 What are the expressions on the couples' faces?
-What is the makeup of the crowds, in which you've seen them in front of?"
+What is the makeup of the crowds you see them in front of?"
 Rev. Ijanaten asks.
-Make sure that the officiant is using inclusive language on their sites and that you feel represented in their photos.
+See if the officiant uses inclusive language on their sites and that you feel represented in their photos.
 "I always say, trust your gut, and then look for the language that's throughout [the site], what they've written and the photos and see, what have they done?
 Do you see couples that look like you?"
 Rev. Ijanaten asks.

 Questions to Ask An Interfaith Officiant

-Many people consider the wedding ceremony the most important part of the day because it's not only when you legalize the marriage but also when you and your partner share your love story with your guests.
+Many people consider the wedding ceremony the most important part of the day because it's when you legalize the marriage and share your love story with your guests.
 With that said, it's pivotal you find an interfaith marriage officiant that you and your partner connect with and trust to make your ceremony unique.
 Below are some questions we think you should ask before making your final decision so you can find the perfect officiant for you.

 What made you want to be an interfaith officiant?

 This question allows you to find out more about your potential officiant than what's stated on their website.
-When they talk about why they became an interfaith officiant, look to see if they seem passionate about what they do.
-You want them to be excited about helping you create a ceremony that represents you and your partner––almost as excited as you are about getting married.
+When they say why they became an interfaith officiant, see if they seem passionate about what they do.
+You want them to be excited about helping you create a ceremony that represents you and your partner—almost as excited as you are about getting married.

 What's your experience as an interfaith officiant?

 Other things you can inquire about that fall under this question are: How many interfaith ceremonies have you officiated?
 And how many years have you officiated interfaith weddings?
 By asking an interfaith officiant about their credentials, you can quickly find out if they are someone you can trust with your interfaith ceremony vision.
-Don't forget to ask the officiant to show you testimonials from previous clients as well.
-(Remember, these questions are for professional wedding officiants––not any loved ones that are potentially officiating.)
+Don't forget to ask the officiant to show you testimonials from previous clients.
+(Remember, these questions are for professional wedding officiants—not any loved ones who are potentially officiating.)

 How do you help couples plan their ceremony?

-Since you're planning a wedding that incorporates your and your partner's faiths, it's crucial you have an interfaith officiant that understands how to guide you.
-Rev. Ijanaten says another way to phrase the ceremony planning question is by asking, "how can you hold our love story?"
+Since you're planning a wedding that incorporates your and your partner's faiths, you must have an interfaith officiant who understands how to guide you.
+Rev. Ijanaten says another way to phrase the ceremony planning question is by asking, "How can you hold our love story?"
 After explaining to the interfaith officiant your desires, listen to what direction they want to lead you in for your ceremony.
 Does the officiant seem rigid or flexible in their approach?
 Is the officiant making sure to integrate your and your partner's faiths equally?
-Ask these questions, so you have a greater possibility of your spiritual or religious self being fully represented in the ceremony.
+Ask these questions for a greater possibility of your spiritual or religious self being fully represented.

 Is there a way you can modernize our traditional rituals?

-If there are some traditional marriage rituals you want to include, that may be considered antiquated in today's society, ask your interfaith officiant if they can modernize them for you.
+If there are traditional marriage rituals you want to include that may be considered antiquated in today's society, ask your interfaith officiant if they can modernize them for you.
 Rev. Ibarra says she is often asked to do this for couples and tries to make traditions meld with the modern world.
-"The couples love this update, and the traditional families are still happy because the ritual is still being performed in a way that is meaningful for everyone.
-This ability to take the old and make it new, while keeping it just as meaningful and sacred is something your interfaith officiant should be able to do for you," Rev. Ibarra says.
-So discuss with the officiant what marriage rituals you (and your family) want in your ceremony and how you can work together to make them unique to you and your partner.
+"The couples love this update, and the traditional families are still happy because the ritual is performed in a way that's meaningful for everyone.
+This ability to take the old and make it new while keeping it just as meaningful and sacred is something your interfaith officiant should be able to do for you," Rev. Ibarra says.
+Discuss with the officiant what marriage rituals you (and your family) want in your ceremony and how you can work together to make them unique to you and your partner.

 Questions Your Interfaith Officiant Should Ask You

-While it isn't a deal-breaker, there are two major questions that your potential interfaith wedding officiant should be asking you.
-These questions will let you know that the officiant is willing to support you in your journey in the way you want and need to be supported.
+While it isn't a deal-breaker, there are two major questions your potential interfaith wedding officiant should be asking you.
+These questions will let you know the officiant is willing to support you in your journey in the way you want and need.

 What's your God language, if any?

-Rev. Ijanaten asks her clients this inclusive question in consultations so she can get an understanding of what her clients are looking for her to do.
+Rev. Ijanaten asks her clients this inclusive question in consultations so she can understand what her clients are looking for her to do.
 "I'm not asking you, 'Oh, do you believe in Jesus?' or 'Oh, what text do you want from the Torah or the Quran?'
 That's not what I'm asking.
 I'm asking, 'Do you have a relationship with a higher power that you want to include in your ceremony?'"
 Rev. Ijanaten explains.

-Rev. Ibarra breaks this question into different parts, "First, I ask each person to tell me about the religion or spiritual tradition that they grew up with, what they liked and about it, and if pertinent, what they didn't like about it."
+Rev. Ibarra breaks this question down further.
+"First, I ask each person to tell me about the religion or spiritual tradition that they grew up with, what they liked and about it, and if pertinent, what they didn't like about it."
 She adds, "I also ask them if they still currently practice that religion or tradition and how so.
-If they do not, I ask them to tell me about their current sense of spirituality, like do they believe in God, or do they believe more in Love, a Higher Power, the Universe or nothing at all."
+If they don't, I ask them to tell me about their current sense of spirituality, like do they believe in God, or do they believe more in Love, a Higher Power, the Universe or nothing at all."

-An officiant asking you this kind of question, and related follow-up queries, shows that they are trying to create a ceremony that reflects your and your partner's spiritualities while being respectful to whatever religions you may be acknowledging.
+An officiant asking you this kind of question and related follow-up queries shows they're trying to create a ceremony that reflects your and your partner's spiritualities while being respectful to whatever religions you may be acknowledging.

 Who's going to be in attendance at the ceremony?